-The Russian language program also partners with the Melikian Center to offer a transdisciplinary baccalaureate certificate in Russian, Eurasian and East European Studies for students in agribusiness, anthropology, architecture, economics, geography, history, political science, religious studies, Russian, sociology and women's studies.
+The program partners with the Melikian Center for Russian, Eurasian and East European Studies to offer a certificate in agribusiness, anthropology, architecture, economics, geography, history, political science, religious studies, Russian, sociology or women's studies.

 All students are required to meet general university admission requirements.

 ASU is committed to helping students thrive by offering tools that allow personalization of the transfer path to ASU.
 Students may use the Transfer Map search to outline a list of recommended courses to take prior to transfer.

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and help students save time and money in their college journey.
 Students may learn more about these programs by visiting the admission site: https://admission.asu.edu/transfer/pathway-programs.